lgeurts/lgeurts.github.io/_posts/2021-11-09-why-i-decided-to-limit-my-social-presence.md

 tags: [ Health ]

 ---
 A few years ago something totally unexpected happened.
 It was at the end of the day and I was fully prepared to move behind my laptop at the home office.
-Instead I decided to do something else, not spend the evening on what became a daily routine; tweeting, liking posts on my LinkedIn, uploading fresh images on Instagram, reading messages in Slack, scouring Internet sites for articles to read and learn.
+Instead I decided to do something else, not spend the evening on what became a daily routine; tweeting, liking posts on my LinkedIn, uploading fresh images on Instagram, answering messages in Slack, scouring sites for articles to read and learn.

 Being away from my computer felt like something special.
 I started living regular life, spending my free time as any other guy would do, watching movies together with J. (girlfriend), playing with our dogs on the beach, going out with friends.